pkyanam/ArduRoomba/README.md

 - Arduino IDE (tested with version 2.X.X and 1.18.X)

 ### Boards/MCUs:
-- Arduino Uno R3
+- Arduino Uno R3 (AVR)
-- Arduino Uno R4 Minima/WiFi
+- Arduino Uno R4 Minima/WiFi (RENESAS_UNO)
-- Other boards/MCUs may be compatible but have not been tested.
+- ESP-01 (ESP8266)
-- ESP8266 01
+- Other boards/MCUs may be compatible, but have not been tested.

 ### iRobot Roomba Models:
 - Tested: iRobot Roomba 551 (Costco Wholesale model) and iRobot Roomba 605